techstackmedia/react-front-to-back/README.md

 ## Usage

-In this section, explain how to use your project.
-Provide examples or code snippets if applicable.
-If your project requires any specific environment variables, configurations, or setup, include that information here.
+In this section, we will explain how to use the project.
+We will provide examples or code snippets, if applicable.
+If your project requires any specific environment variables, configurations, or setup, we will include that information here.

 ### Public Folder